cokebar/gfwlist2dnsmasq_python/README.md

 Intro
 -----
 Just another script to auto-generate dnsmasq ipset rules using gfwlist

-NOTIFICATION: This repo will not be maintained anymore.
-You can fork this repo and modify it by yourself.
+__Notification: This repo will not be maintained anymore.
+You can fork this repo and modify it by yourself__

 __Notification: Need python2, do not use python3__